 • Chart breaks down full genetic profile

-• No genetic matching or family-finder features
+• Geo-centric analysis, so there are no genetic matching or family-finder features

 • Deep ancestry tracing hundreds of generations